 How do air conditioners work, though?
 What happens inside an air conditioner that turns hot air into cool air?
 The process involves several key elements.

-Although air conditioners can come in a variety of forms, they all rely on the use of a refrigerant.
+Although air conditioners can come in a variety of forms, they all rely on the use of refrigerant.
 A refrigerant is a gas chemical with lots of versatility.
 The refrigerant is located inside the air conditioning unit and remains dormant until you turn on the air conditioner or switch on your thermostat.

+Once the heat is removed from the refrigerant, the cold refrigerant travels back indoors to restart the process.
+The cool air is delivered into your home while the additional warm air is pumped outside.
 This process continues until the air conditioner receives information from sensors that your home has reached the appropriate comfort level, which has been preset based on your thermostat.

 Air conditioning systems keep the inside of your home at a comfortable temperature no matter how hot it is outside, but they offer other advantages as well: